-Key Liver Functions
+- Key Liver Functions

-We’ve already touched on some of the liver’s best known roles, but let’s take a moment to understand its broader range of functions—most of which occur quite elegantly in concert with other organs and systems outside of the liver:
+Estimates as to the total number of separate functions performed by the liver are in the range of 500.1 We’ve already touched on some of the liver’s best-known roles, but let’s take a moment to understand its broader range of functions—most of which occur quite elegantly in concert with other organs and systems outside of the liver:

-When we eat, the digestive tract breaks our food down into miniscule, absorbable bits of energy, which are then allowed to enter the bloodstream—rasa dhatu (the plasma) to be precise.
+When we eat, the digestive tract breaks our food down into small, absorbable bits of energy, which are then allowed to enter the bloodstream—rasa dhatu (the plasma).
 This nourishing “food juice” then travels to the liver to be further refined and filtered.

 Bile Formation and Secretion

-The Sanskrit word pitta means “bile.”2 Bile is an alkaline fluid that helps to emulsify fats for proper digestion.
-It is produced by the liver and temporarily stored in the gallbladder, which hangs at the base of the liver.
+The Sanskrit word pitta means “bile.”2 A product of the liver, bile is an alkaline fluid that helps emulsify fats for proper digestion.
+It is temporarily stored in the gallbladder, which hangs at the base of the liver.

 Digestion and Metabolism

-The liver plays a critical role in the digestion and metabolism of ingested nutrients.
-It is able to break down complex substances like carbohydrates, lipids, and proteins into biologically useful molecules like glucose, cholesterol, phospholipids, and lipoproteins.3
+The liver plays a critical role in digesting and metabolizing ingested nutrients.
+It breaks down complex substances like carbohydrates, lipids, and proteins into biologically valuable molecules like glucose, cholesterol, phospholipids, and lipoproteins.3

 Protein Metabolism and Synthesis